toadkarter/Anime-Tracker/README.md

 # Anime Tracker
 ![Scala](https://img.shields.io/badge/scala-%23DC322F.svg?style=for-the-badge&logo=scala&logoColor=white)

-Anime Tracker is a basic API wrapper written in Scala for the official MyAnimeList API, the link to which [can be found here](https://myanimelist.net/apiconfig/references/api/v2).
+Anime Tracker is a basic API wrapper written in Scala for the official MyAnimeList API.
+The link to the official API [can be found here](https://myanimelist.net/apiconfig/references/api/v2).

 It is intended to be used as code for a fully fledged web application.
 A very basic example of such an application has been provided to demo how Anime Tracker can be incorporated into your project.